 Storm water is water from precipitation that flows across the ground and pavement when it rains or when snow and ice melt.
 The water seeps into the ground or drains into what we call storm sewers.
 You see these drains at street corners or at low points on the sides of your streets.
+Collectively, the draining water is called storm water runoff and is a concern to us in commercial and industrial sites as well as your neighborhood because of the pollutants it carries.

-Where does the Storm Water go after it drains into a Storm Drain?
+Where Does the Storm Water go after it drains into a Storm Drain?

 Storm water that does not seep into the ground drains into systems of underground pipes or open swales and eventually discharges into the Saw Mill River or the Bronx River.
 This storm water eventually ends up in the Hudson River and/or Long Island Sound.

-Did You Know: Substances that enter storm drain inlets in the streets cannot be removed or treated before entering our rivers and the Long Island Sound?
+Did You Know that all Substances that Enter Storm Drain Inlets in the Streets Can not be Removed by a Treatment Process before Entering our rivers and the Long Island Sound?

 Those substances that enter the storm drain system are not treated at all!
-Anything poured into a gutter or a storm drain, such as used motor oil or antifreeze, pet waste and debris, flows directly to the Rivers and Long Island Sound, usually via neighborhood storm sewers.
+Anything poured into a gutter or a storm drain, such as used motor oil or antifreeze, flows directly to the Rivers and Long Island Sound, usually via neighborhood storm sewers.

-What are Common Contributors to Storm Water
+What are Common Contributors to Storm Water Pollution?

-Pollution?
-When it rains, oil, antifreeze, detergents, pesticides, pet waste and other pollutants get washed from driveways, backyards, parking lots, and streets into storm drains and then directly to the Rivers untreated!
+When it rains, oil, antifreeze, detergents, pesticides and other pollutants get washed from driveways, backyards, parking lots, and streets into storm drains and then directly to the Rivers untreated!
+The following items specify everyday pollutants occurring at our homes.